During the pandemic, online learning suddenly replaced traditional teaching methods.

 Many students with disabilities got few or no services during the pandemic, and aren’t now receiving the support they need to regain their lost ground and continue to learn

-Questions abound about what it means to go to college in the metaverse.
+Questions abound on what it means for college to take place in the metaverse.

 Iryna Veklich/ Getty Images